markwwen/sif_zh/readme.md

 ## Get started
 To get started, you need:
-- A corpus to train word2vec model and get frequency of word
+- A corpus to train word2vec model and get frequency of word.
-- A corpus of sentences (here is some question about tea in Chinese)
+- A corpus of sentences (here is some question about tea in Chinese).

+Then:
+- Config the path of data in `process_data.py` .
-You can use the function `get_dict_word_fre` in `process_data.py` to get a `dict` of word frequency, and the function in `sif_embedding.py` will help you to calculate the weighted-embedding of sentences, principle component and final sif-embedding, and save in pickle format.
+- run the `process_data.py` to get a `dict` from word to frequency.

-If you need to run the code, please make sure the model is in the right path.
+- run the `main.py` to get a similarity task test.

+## Source code description
+- `process_data.py` provides the function to build the `dict` from word to frequency for a corpus.
+- `params.py` provides a Class `Params` to pack the parameters in to a object
+- `sif_embedding.py` provides the function to get the weighted embedding, SIF embedding for sentences and a demo of the similarity task.